iamshivammantri/omdb-movie-search/README.md

 # omdb-movie-search
-Search movie from omdb database
+Search for movie and get actors, imdb rating, short plot and year of the movie.